connor/connor.github.io/_posts/2020-06-16-building-npr-mac-app-part1.md

 2. The menubar title isn’t helpful.
 3. There’s no way to quit the app.

-Let’s fix both of those —
+Let’s fix those up —

 #### [Only showing in the menubar](#only-showing-in-the-menubar)